 10. Publish your pins on Pinterest

-There's a few ways to add a pin on Pinterest.
+There are a few ways to add a pin on Pinterest.

 Install the Chrome extension to pin from your blog.

 Use the Social Warfare WordPress plugin to add share icons to your blog post.
 You need this plugin to help your readers to share your content on Pinterest.